-In C++, the number and types of parameters and the return type of a function all contribute to the uniqueness of the function pointer type.
-A pointer to a function that takes one int argument and returns nothing is a distinct type from a pointer to a function that takes one double argument and returns nothing.
+argument and returns nothing.
 In most cases, when you're using a function pointer you know exactly the function pointer type — perhaps you're writing a graphing library and know that you're accepting functions f(x) = y.
-In this case you know the function pointer type will be double (*func)(double).
+In this case you know the function pointer type will be double (*func)(double)

-Here, you want to discriminate based on the function pointer type since a function f(x, y) = z would be graphed differently from the f(x) = y type.
-In other cases, you may just know that the end result is a double and not really care how many arguments or even what type of argument they are.
+and not really care how many arguments or even what type of argument they are.
 This is a situation a friend of mine recently asked me about.
 At the beginning I didn't know whether he was using C or C++, only that he did not want to use variadic functions.
 It's possible to use variadic functions for this purpose, but then the functions you're passing must be constructed specifically for this application.
 It would be much better to accept any already existing function without the need to rewrite it.

 Since I didn't know whether he was using C++ and had access to templates, I suggested that he may be able to do it if he can nail down the exact calling convention.
 This friend works with CUDA a bit, and I figured it may have been something specifically for this application where it may be possible to know the calling convention and manually implement it through inline assembler.
 Obviously this is very brittle, and who wants to work with inline assembler? :p

 Luckily, he access to C++ and templates.
 "C++ templates better than inline assembler," I hear you cry.
 Darn tootin'! :p Anyway, he did not have access to C++11 variadic templates, but what he wanted to accomplish is still possible.
 The basic idea is to write the function as an overloaded template.
 Different overloads would be used depending on the number of arguments to the passed function.
-For the sake of discussion, let's call our function foo.
-We want foo to be able to accept a function pointer and the a list of arguments to that function.
-We can construct foo like this:
+For the sake of discussion, let's call our function foo

 // 0-arity case, the passed function takes no arguments